 - Bake at 350*F for 13-15 minutes.
 Brush the hot rolls with the remaining melted butter hot from the oven.
 Allow rolls to cool completely.

 - Make a glaze by whisking 2 cups powdered sugar, 3 Tbsp raspberry jelly/preserves, and 3 to 4 Tbsp of water in a medium sized bowl.
 You want the glaze to be pretty thick still, so add the water 1 Tbsp at a time.
 Dip the top of the cooled rolls in the glaze, scrape excess icing off using the side of the bowl.
 Place rolls on a cooling rack or tray to let the icing dry. *It's important to let the rolls cool all the way so the icing sticks and doesn't melt completely off.
 Once the icing dries, you can cover the rolls with plastic wrap, or stack them in a container to store.
 Makes 2½ dozen.

-- *Variations: Use orange marmalade on top of a THIN layer of softened butter in step #4 for an orange or roll.
+- FOR ORANGE ROLLS: Use orange marmalade on top of a THIN layer of softened butter in step #4 for an orange or roll.
 Complete other steps as written.
 Allow rolls to cool.
 Combine powdered sugar mixed with a tiny bit of water to create an icing.
 The less water you use the thicker the glaze will be.
 Flavor the glaze with orange marmalade & dip the tops of the rolls in the glaze; allow glaze to dry.